How to Avoid Weight Gain When Quitting

 Separating the Two Battles

-This is perhaps the most important thing I can tell you: quitting smoking and managing your weight are two separate battles, and trying to fight them simultaneously is a recipe for losing both.
+Quitting smoking and managing your weight are two separate battles, and trying to fight them simultaneously is a recipe for losing both.

 Fight the smoking battle first.
 Give it your full attention for at least 4-6 weeks.
 Win that one.
-Then, from a position of strength — with your lungs improving, your energy increasing, and your confidence growing — turn your attention to the scale.
+Then, from a position of strength, with your lungs improving, your energy increasing, and your confidence growing, turn your attention to the scale.

 The weight is manageable.
 Lung cancer is not.
 Heart disease is not.
 COPD is not.
 Keep that hierarchy in mind when the scale tries to steal your resolve.